 To prepare for the increased traffic on Amazon during Q4 and the holidays, a critical step to take is to ensure all of your listings are optimized for search and conversions — especially for holiday-related terms.
 You want customers to find your listings, but you also want them to convert.

 Here’s what you can do to prepare your listings:

 - Update your images.
 Add some holiday-themed images to your listing, such as photos of your product with a festive background, or lifestyle shots in a special setting.

-- If you are enrolled in Brand Registry, you can use the Brand Analytics tool to see which keywords your product or a competitor’s product ranked for during a specific time period during the shopping season last year.
+- Use Brand Analytics.
+If you are enrolled in Brand Registry, you can use the Brand Analytics tool to see which keywords your product or a competitor’s product ranked for during a specific time period during the shopping season last year.
 Try out some high-performing keywords on this year’s listings.

-- Add holiday-related keywords throughout your listing and backend search terms such as “gift,” “last minute gift,” “gifts for ___,” “Christmas,” “Hanukkah,” and so on.
+- Add holiday-related keywords throughout your listing.
+You can also use backend search terms such as “gift,” “last minute gift,” “gifts for ___,” “Christmas,” “Hanukkah,” and so on.

 - Pack your listings with all relevant details.
 Make sure your listing is filled with as much information as possible, so potential buyers don’t leave with questions.
 For example, if you are selling clothing, make sure to include proper sizing details and measurements, so there is no confusion.

 If your listings are already the best you think they can be, simply add holiday-related keywords throughout your listing to ensure you take advantage of increased search volume and gift shoppers.

 2. Adjust your PPC campaigns and overall budgets

 To account for the large increase in traffic Amazon will experience over the next few weeks, it’s a good idea to adjust your PPC campaign budgets and keyword bids, so you can be sure your ads are always running.
 A rise in customer traffic also causes PPC ads to become more competitive, meaning you’ll also need to increase your keyword bids.